Thewessen/hello-world/Tables/README.md

         Sets the max_width of the Table
         i       -- Integer of maxs width (in chars)

+### ToDo
+- Add insert_column and insert_row to insert between excisting columns or rows
+- Add sort method?
+- Cells containing functions, for calculating sum, product etc.. of range of Cells

 ### Notes
 - When setting max_width Table tries too shrink largest column first, This isn't always desirable, especially with nested tables of different